Claudio Castagnoli

 Castagnoli was signed to WWE in 2011, and given the ring name of Antonio Cesaro.
 He was assigned to WWE's developmental territory, Florida Championship Wrestling (FCW), before making his debut for WWE's main roster in April 2012.
-Cesaro would hold the WWE United States Championship once, and won the inaugural André the Giant Memorial Trophy at WrestleMania XXX.
+Cesaro would hold the WWE United States Championship once, won the inaugural André the Giant Memorial Trophy at WrestleMania XXX, and shortened his name to simply Cesaro.
 In December 2014, he began a team with Tyson Kidd, with the pair later winning the WWE Tag Team Championship.
 After that team split, Cesaro would later form an alliance with Sheamus known as The Bar; The Bar won the WWE Raw Tag Team Championship four times, and the WWE SmackDown Tag Team Championship once.
 The Bar split up in April 2019, and Cesaro joined Sami Zayn and Shinsuke Nakamura to create a stable known as The Artist Collective.
 Cesaro and Nakamura won the WWE SmackDown Tag Team Championship once in July 2020, making Cesaro a seven-time WWE tag team champion in total.
 He left WWE in February 2022, and made his debut for AEW in June of that year, returning to his Claudio Castagnoli name and persona.

 When playing a villainous character, particularly in the United States, Castagnoli has been known to emphasize his European origin as part of his gimmick, proclaiming a superior intellect and fashion sensibility while regularly using moves such as the European uppercut.
 He gained a reputation for impressive in-ring feats of strength, and was called one of WWE's best and most underrated performers for much of his time there.
 He was voted "Most Underrated Wrestler" for a record four years in a row (2013–2016), by the Wrestling Observer Newsletter.

 Early life

-Claudio Castagnoli was born in Lucerne into a Swiss Italian family on 27 December 1980.
+Claudio Castagnoli was born in Lucerne on 27 December 1980.
 He played basketball, football, and tennis in his youth, and supported his hometown football club FC Luzern.
 He became a fan of professional wrestling after discovering it on a German TV station, then found an advertisement on an online forum that encouraged him to train to become a wrestler.